Spouse With Depression

-Not only is it important to reach out to your spouse to help encourage them, it is just as important to know when they need moments of time to themselves to deal with this disabling condition.
+Not only is it important to reach out to your spouse to help encourage them, but it is also just as important to know when they need moments to themselves to deal with this disabling condition.

 Care for the Non-Depressed Spouse

 It is difficult for everyone in the family when one of the members suffers from depression.
-The non-depressed spouse must engage in more of a care giving role than before the illness.
-In addition to any out of the home responsibilities, the non-depressed spouse must take on additional at home responsibilities as well as offering care and support to the depressed spouse.
-This can take a toll on the care giving spouse in these situations.
+The non-depressed spouse must engage in more of a caregiving role than before the illness.
+In addition to any home responsibilities, the non-depressed spouse must take on additional at-home responsibilities as well as offer care and support to the depressed spouse.
+This can take a toll on the caregiving spouse in these situations.

-It is important that the non-depressed spouse has someone outside of the situation to talk with objectively about the situation without placing blame.
-Whether it is a friend or a counselor, the care giving partner may also need support during this time period.
+The non-depressed spouse must have someone outside of the situation to talk with objectively about the situation without placing blame.
+Whether it is a friend or a counselor, the caregiving partner may also need support during this period.

-Allow yourself to have whatever feelings you must regarding your spouse's illness without taking out any anger or aggression on your spouse.
-Get help with house cleaning or child care to give yourself much needed breaks.
+Allow yourself to have whatever feelings you must regard your spouse's illness without taking out any anger or aggression on your spouse.
+Get help with house cleaning or child care to give yourself much-needed breaks.
 Find time for yourself and use this time to help reduce stress or get some time to relax.
-Taking care of yourself is an important step in being able to help give support for your depressed spouse and your family.
+Taking care of yourself is an important step in being able to help give support to your depressed spouse and your family.